-The honest overall answer here is that none of these trails is truly easy, the failure rate of most the hikes are 75% and more don’t complete what they start.
+The honest overall answer here is that none of these trails is straightforward, the failure rate of most of the hikes is about 75%, and more don’t complete what they start.

-Now that we clearly know which trail would be the easiest to get your start on we can discuss which triple crown trail is the hardest for many people to start or even complete?
+Now that we clearly know which trail would be the easiest to get your start on, we can discuss which triple crown trail is the hardest for many people to start or even complete.

 Figuring out your order will help you purchase gear in advance, hopefully at sales, and allow you to mentally prepare yourself for what will be the journey of a lifetime!

 This is a rare distinction and is earned and can’t be bought and sold, a journey with your soul which will live with you for all of time.

-I would love to complete the entire triple crown and it is on my bucket list for achievements to complete before my time on the planet ends, I hope to see you out there!
+I would love to complete the entire triple crown, and it is on my bucket list for achievements to complete before my time on the planet ends; I hope to see you out there!